LennonLab/Emergence/EmergencePrePrint.md

 	* Biomass

 **SAR.csv**
--- A file holding species-area relationships (SARs) from Simplex models.
+-- A file holding species-area relationships (SARs) from Emergence models.
 SARs quantify the rate at which species are encountered with increasing area of a sample, study, landscape, etc.
 The SAR is among the most intensively and long-studied patterns in ecology and is one of two patterns commonly predicted by biodiversity theories (Lomolino 2000, Hubbell 2001, Harte 2011).

 **RADs.csv**
--- A file holding rank-abundance distributions (RADs) from Simplex models.
+-- A file holding rank-abundance distributions (RADs) from Emergence models.
 Also referred to as species-abundance distributions (SADs), rank-abundance curves (RACs), and Whittaker plots, RADs are vectors of the abundances of species in a community.
 Along with the SAR, RADs are one of the most intensively studied and commonly predicted ecological patterns (Hubbell 2001, McGill et al. 2007, Harte 2011).

-#### Patterns generated by Simplex
+#### Patterns generated by Emergence

-Simplex includes python code to analyze the simultaneous emergence of ecological patterns.
+Emergence includes python code to analyze the simultaneous emergence of ecological patterns.

 **Species abundance distribution (SAD)**
 The SAD is the vector of species abundance in an ecological community and is one of ecology's fundamental patterns of commonness and rarity.